Choosing the perfect soil and fertilizer for vining plants can make you break a sweat. On top of that, if the plant is English Ivy, good luck!

 How to Fertilize English Ivy?

-To fertilize English Ivy, you must follow a certain procedure to ensure efficient fertilization.
+To fertilize English Ivy, you must follow a specific procedure to ensure efficient fertilization.
 Look below for the fertilizing steps.

 - Get a tub, a liquid fertilizer, a watering can, and a measuring cup.
 Wear protective gear like a mask, gloves, and goggles.